 There Is No Space For Us!
 (Meille Ei Ole Tilaa!)

-When our first semester started, it was unclear were we even able to finish our education in Tampere.
-The atmosphere towards fine artists and especially art students seemed dismissive and rejecting, like there was no space for us.
-As a descriptive statement for the situation, our group decided to organize a performance where we were life drawing in the middle of the afternoon rush in railwaystation of Tampere.
+When our first semester started, it was unclear if we would even able to finish our education in Tampere.
+The atmosphere towards fine artists and especially art students seemed dismissive and rejecting, as if there was no space for us.
+As a descriptive statement of the situation, our group decided to organize a performance where we were life drawing in the middle of the afternoon rush at the Tampere railway station.

 (Photo above: Riina Vilén)